goncaloacteixeira/feup-aeda-project/parte1/README.md

 ### Removing Habitations

-- When trying to remove habitations, make sure the habitation is not assigned or it will raise an exception saying the habitation cannot be removed as it's occupied.
+- When trying to remove habitations, make sure the habitation is not assigned or it will raise an exception saying the habitation cannot be removed as it is occupied.